Uniform Reliability of Self-Join-Free Conjunctive Queries: Introduction

-In this paper, we show that the property of being hierarchical also captures the complexity of a fundamental counting problem for CQs without self-joins: \e{how many sets of facts from the input database satisfy the query?} This problem, which we refer to as \e{uniform reliability}, is equivalent to query evalutaion over a TID where the probability of \e{every} fact is equal to~$1/2$.
+In this paper, we show that the property of being hierarchical also captures the complexity of a fundamental counting problem for CQs without self-joins: \e{how many sets of facts from the input database satisfy the query?} This problem, which we refer to as \e{uniform reliability}, is equivalent to query evaluation over a TID where the probability of \e{every} fact is equal to~$\frac12$.
 In particular, it follows from the aforementioned dichotomy that this problem can be solved in polynomial time for every self-join-free hierarchical CQ $Q$.
 Yet, if $Q$ is not hierarchical, it does not necessarily mean that $Q$ is intractable already in this uniform setting.
 Indeed, it was not known whether enforcing uniformity makes query evaluation on TIDs easier, and the complexity of uniform reliability was already open for the simplest case of a non-hierarchical CQ: $\RST\dl \R(x),\S(x,y),\T(y)$.
-Indeed, the proofs of \#P-hardness of Dalvi and Suciu~\cite{dalvi2007efficient} require TIDs with probabilities different from $1/2$: they crucially use facts with probability~$1$ (i.e., a mix of certain and uncertain facts), already in the case of~$\RST$.
+The proofs of \#P-hardness of Dalvi and Suciu~\cite{dalvi2007efficient} require TIDs with deterministic facts (probability $1$), in addition to $\frac12$, already in the case of~$\RST$.
 Here, we address this problem and show that the dichotomy is also true for the uniform reliability problem.
 In particular, uniform reliability is \#P-complete for every non-hierarchical CQ without self-joins (and solvable in polynomial time for every hierarchical CQ without self-joins).
+In fact, we establish a more general result for the problem of \e{weighted uniform reliability}, that we discuss later on.